usmanak1995/FedSSL-AMC_Github/README.md

 **Acknowledgement**

-This code is adapted from Yiyue Chen's work on Evolutionary Clustering in Federated Learning [https://arxiv.org/abs/2509.07198]
+This code for FedSSL-AMC is adapted from Yiyue Chen's work on Evolutionary Clustering in Federated Learning [https://arxiv.org/abs/2509.07198]

 **Libraries and their versions used for simulation**